JhustynC/LLM-Terminal-Chat/README.md

 # LLM-Terminal-Chat

+make for: Jhustyn Carvajal with love

 ## Up the project

 ```
 npm i
 ```

-## Setup de variables
+## Setup env variables

 - Create a .env in the root of project
 - Put the .env.template variables in the new .env
+- You need a API_KEY for Google Gemini

 ## Up the project